 In exchange for skipping a cumbersome evaluation, the applicant will pay much higher premiums.

-This is because the insurance carrier is providing the security of coverage without knowing the full extent of your insurability.
+In the case of guaranteed acceptance life insurance the insurance carrier is providing the security of coverage without knowing the full extent of your insurability.

 Application Questions for Over 50 with Pancreatitis

-We put together a list of the most common questions regarding a pancreatitis diagnosis.
+I put together a list of the most common questions regarding a pancreatitis diagnosis.

 It is imperative that you always answer these questions truthfully.